-4.5 Taxonomy Enrichment with Meta-Embeddings
+4.3 Taxonomy Enrichment with Meta-Embeddings

 Most existing approaches to Taxonomy Enrichment consider only a single type of distributional information, i.e. pre-trained word embeddings.
 Meanwhile, Taxonomy Enrichment models may benefit from combining different types of embeddings at the same time.
 As it can be seen from the approaches of the RUSSE'2020 participants, fasttext embeddings perform better on nouns and word2vec embeddings demonstrate larger scores on the verb subsets.
 Therefore, Tikhomirov and Loukachevitch [2021] study meta-embeddings approaches, which combine several source embeddings, to the hypernym prediction of novel words and show that meta-embedding approaches obtain better results for this task if compared to other methods.
-Meta-embeddings are further used in our approaches for distributional and graph-based embedding combinations, therefore, we describe them below in more detail.
+Meta-embeddings are further used in our approaches for distributional and graph-based embedding combinations.

-4.5.1 Base Meta-Embeddings
+4.3.1 Base Meta-Embeddings